Watching, Sharing, and Editing Your Home Movies

 Watching your videos on a computer

-Most camcorders transfer video files and photos onto your computer via a USB interface.
+Most camcorders can transfer video files and photos onto your computer via a USB interface.
 Most newer computers have high-speed USB ports, but if you're using an older computer then you may have a full-speed USB port, which just means that your video transfer might take a little longer.
-If you have an older mini DV or Digital8® camcorder, you'll probably need an i.LINK® (IEEE 1394) jack to transfer digital video from the cam to your computer.
-If you have a newer computer without an i.LINK jack, it should be fairly easy and inexpensive to add one via an optional PCI or PC card.

 New ways to share and enjoy your videos

-- Store footage on an iPod®, iPhone®, or MP3 player.
+- Store footage on a mobile device.
 Transfer video clips to your portable player and show them off to family members next time you get together at the holidays.
-Putting videos on a portable player may also require special software that converts your videos to a compatible format.
-Some players can be connected to a TV for large-scale playback of your videos.

 - Use the SD card slot or USB port on your HDTV.
-Some newer HDTVs offer built-in SD memory card slots and USB ports.
-That means that if you have an SD memory card camcorder, you can copy footage onto the SD card and pop it into the card slot on a compatible HDTV.
-And of course you can connect just about any camcorder with a USB port up to a compatible HDTV.
-Just be sure to check your television's manual to be sure that it'll play back video, and that it's compatible with your camcorder's video recording format.
-A lot of newer Blu-ray players, game consoles, and receivers also offer SD card slots or USB inputs, in case your TV doesn't have one.
+If you have an SD memory card camcorder, you can copy footage onto the SD card and pop it into the card slot on a compatible HDTV.
+Some Blu-ray players, game consoles, and receivers also offer SD card slots or USB inputs, in case your TV doesn't have one.

 - Stream your videos to your TV.
-If you have your videos stored on your computer, then it's easy to stream them to your TV or other compatible home theater gear.
-You won't need any cables to connect your camcorder to your TV, and will have your whole library of videos on your computer at your finger tips.
 To find out how to make it work, check out our article on enjoying music, movies, and photos from your computer on your TV.

-It's unfortunate, but discs and tapes can break, wear out, or get lost, and hard drives fail eventually.
+Discs and tapes can break, wear out, or get lost, and hard drives fail eventually.
 So we recommend that you make multiple copies of your videos.
-You can use a number of different devices to make copies of your footage — from DVD recorders to your computer (if it has a DVD burner).
+You can use a number of different devices to make copies of your footage — from DVD recorders to your computer.

-If you have a PC, you can attach an external hard drive to your computer and simply copy footage from your tapes and discs onto the hard drive.
+If you have a PC, you can attach an external hard drive to your computer and simply copy footage onto the hard drive.
 Saving files onto an additional hard drive lets you keep your computer's internal one free for everyday needs.
 Finally, if you fill up an external hard drive with your home movies, you can unplug it and keep it somewhere safe, and connect a new one for your next batch of archives.
-It might not be a bad idea to make a regular schedule to copy your irreplaceable footage to archive drives on a regular basis and duplicate those.
-Then house those duplicate drives in a nice, climate controlled place that's not your home.
+Store those duplicate drives in a nice, climate controlled place that's not your home.
 That way you're covered for most mishaps, whether the cause is human, natural or mechanical.

-Online storage, while a great idea for documents and pictures, can easily be overwhelmed by the sheer data space requirements of video archiving.
-Aside from the fact that video takes up a lot of storage space, the time you'd need to devote to uploading and downloading material would probably be measured in days over many internet connections.
+Online or Cloud storage, while a great idea for documents and pictures, can easily be overwhelmed by the sheer data space requirements of video archiving.
 If you want to save a few important, selected clips, it's not the worst place to do so, but remember to check out the storage site's guidelines on file size limits, and check those monthly or annual costs carefully.
 It's also a good idea to read some customer reviews, if you can.

 Editing footage on your computer